 Why Is it So Hard to Lose Weight?

 Because for some of us, we don’t even need to lose weight.
-For others, we are looking for body love in all the wrong places.
+For others, we are looking at our bodies as problems to be solved.
+As, in my body is the problem.
+No the problem is what you’ve been taught.

 Here’s what you deserve as a woman.